 Instructions

-2. Heat 1 C whipping cream with ¾ C sugar and a pinch of salt.
-Heat in a pot on medium heat, stirring just until it starts to bubble and sugar is dissolved.
+- Combine 1 cup of whipping cream with ¾ cups of sugar and a pinch of salt in a saucepan.
+Heat over medium heat, stirring just until the cream starts to bubble and the sugar is dissolved.

-3. Let cool for a few minutes and add remaining 2 cups of heavy whipping cream and vanilla extract.
+- Let cool for a few minutes, and add the remaining 2 cups of heavy whipping cream and vanilla extract.
 Refrigerate until completely cooled.

-4. Once frozen, set up ice cream maker, and spin on low speed, pour heavy cream mixture into ice cream maker after it starts spinning.
+- Once frozen, set up the ice cream maker and spin on low speed.
+Pour heavy cream mixture into the ice cream maker after it starts spinning.

-5. Stir on low speed for 10 minutes and increase to medium speed.
-After 5 more minutes, add marshmallow fluff while machine is still spinning.
+- Stir on low speed for 10 minutes and increase to medium speed.
+After 5 more minutes, add marshmallow fluff while the machine is still spinning.

-7. While ice cream is spinning, chop up graham crackers in a food processor to a fine crumb.
+- While the ice cream is spinning, chop up graham crackers in a food processor to a fine crumb.

-8. Melt butter in a microwave safe bowl.
+- Melt butter in a microwave-safe bowl.
 Add melted butter to graham cracker crumbs and stir to combine thoroughly.

-9. Once ice cream is done mixing, pour 1/3 of ice cream in your container, followed by a 1/2 of graham cracker mixture.
-Repeat with the second 1/3 of your ce cream, and top with remaining graham crackers.
+- Once the ice cream is done mixing, pour 1/3 of the ice cream into your container, followed by 1/2 of the graham cracker mixture.
+Repeat with the second 1/3 of your ice cream, and top with remaining graham crackers.
 Pour the last 1/3 of ice cream on top.
 So you have 3 layers of ice cream and 2 layers of graham cracker.
 Press leftover Reese’s into the top of the ice cream.

-10. Return to freeze for 2-3 hours until desired consistency.
+- Return to freeze for 2-3 hours until solid or at your desired consistency.

 I am doing an ice cream roundup on my blog this week and I was wondering if I could use one of your pictures with a link back to your site of course.
 I love this recipe and flavor combination!